maxmarsz1/PV-Tracker-Frontend-V2/README.md

 # PV Statistics Tracker
 App designed for PV users, who are interested how their investment is doing.
-My second Rest Framework and ReactJS project, on which I want to keep working till it becomes client-ready app.
+My second Rest Framework and ReactJS project.

 ## Disclaimer!
 It's only design with stock data, there aren't any connections to the backend made yet.